 John graduated from the University of Hull with an honours degree in drama before training as an actor at ALRA.
-He has worked extensively in the industry for over 20 years both as an actor and director.
-Recent acting credits include The Intern (Channel 4), New Tricks (BBC), Murder on the Home Front (ITV) and adverts for Bid TV and Netflix.
-In December 2017, John played the role of Gerry in a rehearsed reading of Richard Bickley’s new play Signal Failure.
-This was directed by Richard Cameron, writer of Can’t Stand up for Falling Down.
-John appeared in the 2019 Cineworld Christmas advert, which was screened in cinemas worldwide and in February 2020 filmed a Schweppes commercial for Israeli television.
+He has worked extensively in the industry for 25 years both as an actor and director.
+Recent acting credits include The Intern (Channel 4), New Tricks (BBC), Murder on the Home Front (ITV), adverts for Bid TV, Netflix, Cineworld (Christmas advert 2019) and, in February 2020, Schweppes (for Israeli television).